mathcoding/opt4ds/README.md

 This repository contain the Notebook used during an #orms course at the Math Dept of the University of Pavia.

-Every notebook can be open directly on the web using Google Colab, by clicking on the corresponding icon.
+Every notebook can be opened directly on the web using Google Colab, by clicking on the corresponding icon.

 List of notebook: